dirkfabisch/mediator/_posts/2022-08-09-my-terrible-adventures-with-trialing-geologie.md

 Where to begin…

 So my friend had her own mens skincare company she set up, and it was *amazing.* The stuff she used was heavily researched and formulated, and was literally the only thing that kept my face from doing weird things when swapping back and fourth from the cool Santa Monica coastal air and the dry desert air of my Las Vegas home.
 It was a miracle for me.
 Sadly she sunset the brand.
-Right around the time I needed to find an alternative, some of my favorite youtube channels were being bombarded with ad-buys for [Geologie](https://geologie.com/), a new mens skincare line built into a quarterly subscription service.
+Right around the time I needed to find an alternative, some of my favorite YouTube channels were being bombarded with ad-buys for [Geologie](https://geologie.com/), a new mens skincare line built into a quarterly subscription service.

 I said, what the heck, and filled out their basic form outlining what my needs were, and their tool built me a trial kit that they felt best suited my needs, and so I waited a week for it to arrive.